home-assistant/home-assistant.io/source/_integrations/pvpc_hourly_pricing.markdown

 (one / peak + valley / shifted peak + valley).

 - 1 period: `normal`, for the "Default PVPC tariff, (2.0 A)".
-- 2 periods: `discriminacion`, for the "Efficiency 2 periods (2.0 DHA)", with 10h peak interval from 11:00 UTC to 21:00 UTC.
+- 2 periods: `discrimination`, for the "Efficiency 2 periods (2.0 DHA)", with 10h peak interval from 11:00 UTC to 21:00 UTC.
-- 3 periods: `coche_electrico`, for the "Electric vehicle tariff (2.0 DHS)", optimized for electric car owners to charge at night.
+- 3 periods: `electric_car`, for the "Electric vehicle tariff (2.0 DHS)", optimized for electric car owners to charge at night.

-The default is `discriminacion`, with 2 periods, as it is usually the cheapest one for home consumers.
+The default is `discrimination`, with 2 periods, as it is usually the cheapest one for home consumers.

 You can change the selected tariff at any time through the options panel, and you can also add multiple sensors by adding them again through the integrations panel.